 That said, you get the same sense of achievement when you return to an area with an upgraded blade and slice through enemies with the ease of chomping on a piece of cooked meat.
 You will still want to hunt for items, farm them before big battles, and acquire materials to upgrade your gear.
 One beast even has the head of a crocodile and the agility of a dog – squint, and you might mistake it for Monster Hunter: World’s dreaded Odogaron.

 Bit of a curveball, this one, but Destiny 2 does have its fair share of similarities to Monster Hunter.
-Yes, of course, the sci-fi setting is worlds apart, and the first-person shooter format puts it in another category of game entirely.
+Yes, of course, the sci-fi setting is worlds apart, and the FPS game format puts it in another category entirely.
 But Destiny 2 is a game with instance-based conflicts against some large-bodied aliens.

-The MMORPG side of the game also runs parallel to the item management and stats upgrades of Monster Hunter: World.
-You will be running through the same areas, popping off headshots and grabbing loot left, right, and centre.
-Unfortunately, you cannot cut the skin and body parts of the fallen to repurpose as armour in Destiny 2 – a real shame, as we quite fancy sporting a metallic Vex outfit – but there is Glimmer to spend, Shards to install, and Exotics to infuse.
+The MMORPG side of the game also runs parallel to the item management and stats upgrades of Monster Hunter.
+You will be running through the same areas, popping off headshots, and grabbing loot left, right, and center.
+Unfortunately, you cannot cut the skin and body parts of the fallen to repurpose as armor in Destiny 2 – a real shame, as we quite fancy sporting a metallic Vex outfit – but there is Glimmer to spend, Shards to install, and Destiny Exotics to infuse.

-As you can see, Destiny 2 can compete with Monster Hunter: World when it comes to odd nouns, too.
-For every Ajanath, Malachite Ore, and Gajalaka that Monster Hunter has to offer, Destiny 2 retorts with Hunter Arcstriders, Telestos, and Xur.
+As you can see, Destiny 2 can compete with Monster Hunter when it comes to odd nouns, too.
+For every Anjanath, Malachite Ore, and Gajalaka that Monster Hunter has to offer, Destiny 2 retorts with Hunter Arcstriders, Telestos, and Xur.
 This, surely, is where the real conflict lies.